isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 message and multiple responses will be sent to the client.
 Therefore, the configuration with multiple IPv4 addresses assigned to the interface should not be used when the directly connected clients are operating on that link.
-To use a single address on such interface, the "interface-name/address" notation should be used.
+To use a single address on such an interface, the "interface-name/address" notation should be used.

 .. note::